bparazin/MUSHROOMS/README.md

 - slew_speed: astropy.units.quantity.Quantity, representing the maximum slew speed of the telescope
 - slew_accel: astropy.units.quantity.Quantity, representing the maximum slew acceleration of the telescope
 - filttime: astropy.units.quantity.Quantity, representing the amount of time it takes for a filter change to happen
+- site: String representing the observing site, for use in Astroplan.Observer.at_site
+- constr: Any astroplan observing constraints, used in conjunctio with site to find observability for each field

 ### Optional parameters